listrophy/confskel/README.markdown

 ## Installation

 1. Fork this project
-1. Clone your fork, e.g. `git clone https://github.com/bendyworks/confskel && cd confskel`
+1. Clone your fork, e.g. `git clone https://github.com/bendyworks/confskel`
-1. Install dependencies by running `bundle` in the project's directory
+1. Install dependencies by running `bundle` in the project's directory (e.g. `cd confskel && bundle`)
-1. Overwrite app/assets/logo.png with your conference's logo
+1. Overwrite `app/assets/logo.png` with your conference's logo
-1. Overwrite app/assets/images/speaker_default.png with the image you wish to use when a speaker doesn't have an image (a default is provided otherwise)
+1. Overwrite `app/assets/images/speaker_default.png` with the image you wish to use when a speaker doesn't have an image (a default is provided otherwise)
 1. Set `config.site_title` to your conference's title in